hggz/dotfiles/README.md

 ## Installation

-You can install this via the command-line with either curl or wget.
+you can install this via the commandLine with either curl or wget.

 via curl